kpannoni/melanoma-project/README.md

   - **Model 3:** + Socioeconomic access (metropolitan residence)

 # Summary of Results

+## Key Findings

+**Kaplan-Meier Analysis:**
+- Significant racial disparities exist in melanoma survival.
+Black patients experience the worst outcomes, with median survival 39 months shorter than White patients and melanoma-specific mortality rates 3× higher.
+- Disparities persist even when stratified by cancer stage.
+At advanced stage, Black and Asian/Pacific Islander patients demonstrate significantly worse survival than White patients.

+**Cox Regression Analysis:**
+- Controlling for clinical factors (cancer stage at diagnosis and acral melanoma) substantially reduced racial disparities, indicating these factors explain much of the observed differences in survival outcomes.
+- Metropolitan residence showed protective effects overall but did not further explain racial disparities, suggesting geographic access alone does not account for the remaining differences.

 ## Overall Disparities in Survival Outcomes
 Black patients have a median survival time that is **39 months less** than White patients (76 months compared to 115 months).
 Asian / Pacific Islander and Hispanic patients also show significant worse survival times compared to White Patients.
 Notably, American Indian / Alaska Native patients have a median survival time similar to White patients (111 months).
 <br><br>